open-contracting/standard/docs/schema/reference.md

 ### Planning

 The planning section is used in a planning process.
-This includes information about, for example, needs identification, budget planning, the parent project and market research.
+This includes information about, for example, needs identification, budget planning and market research.
 Background documents such as feasibility studies and project plans can also be included in this section.

 ````{admonition} Example
 :class: hint